ckeditor/ckeditor4-docs/docs/guide/dev/code_documentation/README.md

 The following is an example of method documentation.

 	/**
-	 * The {@linkapi CKEDITOR.dom.element } representing an element.
+	 * The {@linkapi CKEDITOR.dom.element} representing an element.
 If the
 	 * element is a native DOM element, it will be transformed into a valid
 	 * {@linkapi CKEDITOR.dom.element CKEDITOR.dom.element} object.
 	 *